 Seek Alternatives when Christmas Shopping on a Budget

-Gift games and spending limits are ideal ways to cut down on holiday gift expenses.
-Although not a popular idea, you could also opt to nix the gifts and celebrate a non-commercial Christmas.
-You can find all of my best gift exchange ideas and alternative Christmas traditions in my blog post, Gift Giving on a Budget.
+Secret Santa, Gift games and spending limits are ideal ways to cut down on holiday gift expenses.
+Although not a popular idea, you could also opt to nix the gifts and celebrate a non-commercial Christmas – or at least limit presents to one gift per person.

 Cheap Gift Ideas